ansys/pysystem-coupling/doc/source/index.rst

 solvers and coordinating the exchange of the solution data.
 This enables accurate capturing of the complex interactions between physical models, typically simulated in separate solvers.

-System Coupling connects to several existing Ansys physics solvers, including Ansys CFX, Ansys Forte, Ansys MAPDL, and Ansys Electronics Desktop.
+System Coupling connects to several existing Ansys physics solvers, including Ansys Fluent, Ansys CFX, Ansys Forte, Ansys MAPDL, and Ansys Electronics Desktop.
 Examples of problems that can be solved by System Coupling include Fluid-Structure Interaction (FSI), Conjugate Heat Transfer (CHT), and Joule Heating.